For researchers

 Examples of research use cases

-- Policy and guideline history: Tracking how public health guidance on topics such as COVID-19 vaccination, seasonal influenza, or naloxone distribution has changed over time.
+- Policy and guideline history: Tracking how public health guidance on subjects such as COVID-19 vaccination, seasonal influenza, or naloxone distribution has changed over time.

 - Reproducibility of analyses: Linking analytic work to the exact wording and tables visible on a given date, rather than relying on whatever the current version of a page shows.